wso2/mule-conversion-samples/migration/mule/exposing-a-restful-resource-using-the-http-connector/README.md

 Next, the resource creates a dummy payload with a set of two-person details using (PayloadFactory mediator)[https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/payloadFactory-Mediator/]

 Finally, the response is sent back to the client using the Respond Mediator.
+**Note** this sample is only sending a mock response with pre-defined person details

 ### Go Further

 - Learn more about the [HTTP REST API](https://ei.docs.wso2.com/en/latest/micro-integrator/references/synapse-properties/rest-api-properties/).